TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

 .. function:: formatargvalues(args[, varargs, varkw, locals, formatarg, formatvarargs, formatvarkw, formatvalue])

-   Format a pretty argument spec from the four values returned by :func:`getargvalues`.
+   Format a pretty argument spec kutoka the four values returned by :func:`getargvalues`.
 The format\* arguments are the corresponding optional formatting functions that are called to turn names and values into strings.